visitors

 Please note: the show field can get very congested at times.

-We are happy to offer a refund to Carers.
+We are happy to offer a refund to Companions & Caregivers.

 Please note: the person they are caring for does not get a refund.